kris2475/High-Voltage-PV-Powered-Gesture-Detection-System/README.md

 ### Core Objectives
 - **Energy Harvesting**: Efficiently transfer power from the PV panel (≈70 V DC) to a 3.35 V system bus and storage element.
-- **Stable Storage**: Select an energy storage component that maximizes energy density without compromising the PV module’s high DC operating point.
+- **Stable Storage**: Select an energy storage component that maximises energy density without compromising the PV module’s high DC operating point.
 - **Signal Conditioning**: Isolate and amplify the small AC signal (±150 mV) riding on the high DC bus for accurate ADC measurement.
 - **Gesture Detection**: Use the amplified ΔV<sub>PV</sub> signal for robust, low-latency shadow gesture detection.